WebReflection/uce-template/README.md

 - - -

+### 📣 Community Announcement

+Please ask questions in the [dedicated discussions repository](https://github.com/WebReflection/discussions), to help the community around this project grow ♥

+---

 Inspired by [Vue 3 "_One Piece_"](https://github.com/vuejs/vue-next/releases/tag/v3.0.0), _uce-template_ provides a custom builtin `<template>` element to define components in a _Vue_ fashion.

 ```html